Woodyaka/Mphys-Project/README.md

 TODO:

-Run solar min and max runs that Tasha processed.

-Run SpE_Id with a batch job (memory error).
+Run SpE_Id with a batch job, memory error fixed.
+Still issues with code.